You know what they call the last person to finish a triathlon? A TRIATHLETE!!

 The option to purchase a shirt during online registration ends at midnight on Sunday, May 14, as this is the last day shirt sizes can be guaranteed.
 Check size chart on race website before ordering.
 Overruns in various sizes will be available for purchase on a "first-come" basis on race day.

 Goldfish are non-competitive.
 No timing.

-Sprint/Super Sprint are chip timed (ankle) with T1 and T2 splits.Awards
+All other race categories are chip timed (disposable ankle strap) with T1 and T2 splits.Awards

 Kids: Top three boys and girls in each age division (Dolphins and Sharks).

 Sprint: Top three men and women overall, top three masters (40 & older), and top three winners in each age/weight division.

 Super Sprint: Top three men and women in each age division.

 Hawk Island County Park is located at 1601 E. Cavanaugh St. between Pennsylvania and Aurelius Roads in Lansing, MI.
 The park features a beautiful beach and swimming area, splash park, playground, sand volleyball courts, horseshoe pits, picnic grounds and shelters, and a beach house/snack bar.

 Hawk Island Park is family and pet friendly.
 Dogs are welcome on a 6ft or shorter leash in the park and off leash in the 17 acre Soldan Dog Park located at the northeast corner of Hawk Island Park.